Felix (consul 428): Conspiracy and murder

 We see the same pattern as the imperial government orders Aetius to cease the campaign in Gaul, to go with his troops to Italy to prepare with Felix in the war against the Vandals.
 Aetius refused to supply troops and instead campaigned in Noricum against the rebellious population.
 The main evidence of this lies in the timing of the murders and Aëtius immediate route thereafter.
 Aetius had Felix murdered, around the same time the Vandals had cornered Boniface's troops.

 Felix, his wife Padusia and a deacon named Grunnitus were murdered in May 430 in Basilica Ursiana in Ravenna.
 Priscus suggests Felix was accused of plotting against Aetius with the emperor's mother Galla Placidia and was killed by order of Aetius himself.

 Consulate

 His carved ivory consular diptych is notable for depicting his clothing in great detail.
 The diptych survived intact until the French Revolution, when the right leaf was stolen; it is now believed lost.

 According to a recent reconstruction of his familial bonds, he was an ancestor of Arcadius Placidus Magnus Felix, consul in 511, and a son of Ennodius.
 Born about 380 he might have been the man who was the husband of a daughter (born 385) of Agricola, consul in 421 and perhaps the father of Emperor Avitus, being the parents of Magnus, consul in 460 and Felix Ennodius, proconsul in Africa in about 420 or 423.

+Portrayals

+He is played by Jonathan Hyde in the 2001 miniseries Attila.